Grenada isn't an

 island as many people presuppose, but in fact it is a three island state consisting of

-Grenada, Carriacou, and petite Martinique.
+Grenada, Carriacou, and Petite Martinique.
 It is an ideal destination for a Caribbean

 Vacation with Grenada itself being the largest of the three islands by some margin.